+PARIS COMMUNIQUÉ

-PARIS COMMUNIQUÉ Paris, May 25th 2018 FINAL DRAFT
+Paris, May 25th 2018

-8 Meeting in Paris on 24 and 25 May 2018, twenty years after the Sorbonne Declaration was 9 signed, we, the Ministers responsible for higher education, wish not only to celebrate the 10 progress made in fulfilling the declaration over the past two decades, but also to make strong 11 and ambitious commitments for the further development of the European Higher Education 12 Area.
+Meeting in Paris on 24 and 25 May 2018, twenty years after the Sorbonne Declaration was signed, we, the Ministers responsible for higher education, wish not only to celebrate the progress made in building the European Higher Education Area over the past two decades, but also to make strong and ambitious commitments for its further development.

-14 We are proud of what the Bologna Process has achieved.
-We have built something unique: a 15 European Higher Education Area (EHEA) in which goals and policies are agreed upon at European level, and then implemented in national education systems and higher education 16 17 institutions.
-This is an area where governments, higher education institutions and stakeholders 18 are shaping the landscape of higher education together; that demonstrates what a joint effort 19 and continuous dialogue among governments and the higher education sector can attain.
-20 Through the EHEA, we have paved the way for large-scale student mobility and improved not 21 only the comparability and transparency of our higher education systems, but also increased 22 their quality and attractiveness.
-The EHEA has promoted mutual understanding and trust, and 23 has enhanced cooperation among our higher education systems.
-24
+We are proud of what the Bologna Process has achieved.
+We have built something unique: a European Higher Education Area (EHEA) in which goals and policies are agreed upon at European level, and then implemented in national education systems and higher education institutions.
+This is an area where governments, higher education institutions and stakeholders are shaping the landscape of higher education together; that demonstrates what a joint effort and continuous dialogue among governments and the higher education sector can attain.
+Through the EHEA, we have paved the way for large-scale student mobility and improved not only the comparability and transparency of our higher education systems, but also increased their quality and attractiveness.
+The EHEA has promoted mutual understanding and trust, and has enhanced cooperation among our higher education systems.